ap-dev-github/atithidev-website/README.md

 backend_url=' https://db-api-microservice-v1-0-0.onrender.com'
 sentiment_analyzer_url='https://sentimentapp-v1-0-0.onrender.com/'

+Go to settings.py and add the onrender.com to csrf trusted host and allowed host.

 go to the 8000 port of the local host
 SUCCESS! you will see the website running like for any problem contact @ inbox.ayushpandey@gmail.com or linkedIn id @linkedap